 - Technology: In this digital age, everything evolves around technology.
 Be prepared to use computers, tablets, iPads, notebooks, and various software applications, in addition to operating digital linear accelerators.

 All in all, do you think you’re up to the job?
 The radiation therapist salary is great, plus, it’s a rewarding career choice, what more could you want?
-Learn the Radiation Therapists salary with an Associate's Degree.
+Learn about the Radiation Therapist salary with an Associates Degree.